 What is it?

-Plywood is engineered by gluing thin layers of wood veneers together, with the grain of each layer running at alternating right angles.
-This cross-graining technique creates a board that is incredibly tough and stable.
+Plywood is engineered by gluing thin layers of wood (veneers) together, with the grain of each layer running at alternating right angles.
+This cross-graining technique creates a board that is incredibly tough.

 Why We Prefer It (The Pros)

-- 💧 Superior Moisture Resistance: In Malaysia's humid climate, this is crucial.
-Quality plywood handles occasional splashes in a wet kitchen far better than chipboard or MDF.
-It does not swell easily.
+- 💧 Resists Moisture Damage: In Malaysia's humid climate, water resistance is key.
+Quality plywood handles occasional splashes in a wet kitchen far better than chipboard.
+It does not swell easily, making it a high quality choice for long term durability.

-- 💪 High Strength (Screw Holding): It bites into screws tightly.
-Your cabinet doors won't become loose and hinges won't wobble after a few years of heavy use.
+- 💪 High Strength: It bites into screws tightly.
+Your cabinet doors won't become loose and hinges won't wobble after years of use.

-- 🍃 Healthier Home (E0/SE0): At Fatt Interior, we advocate for E0 or SE0 Grade Plywood.
-This refers to the Formaldehyde Emission Level.
-E0 means the material releases almost zero harmful volatile chemicals, making it safe for babies, the elderly, and allergy sufferers.
+- 🍃 Healthier Home (E0/SE0): We advocate for E0 Grade Plywood.
+This refers to the formaldehyde safety level.
+E0 means the material releases almost zero harmful chemicals, making it safe for families.

 The Trade-off (Cons)

-- Cost: It is more expensive than Melamine/Chipboard and MDF, but the longevity and health benefits are worth the investment.
+- Cost: It is more expensive than standard Melamine, but the longevity makes it worth it.

 2. Melamine Board (Chipboard)